svc333/overview/glossary/glossary.md

 {: #x5784896}

 A software methodology that integrates application development and IT operations so that teams can deliver code faster to production and iterate continuously based on market feedback.

+### dictionary
+{: #x2001532}

+A collection of words that can be used to pre-annotate documents.
+A new annotation is created for each word in the document text that matches a term in the dictionary.
+A machine learning model can be configured with one or more independent dictionaries, which are typically domain-specific, such a dictionary for pharmaceuticals and a dictionary for wealth management.
+See also [lemma](/docs/overview?topic=overview-glossary#x2763345), [surface form](/docs/overview?topic=overview-glossary#x3271760).

+### dictionary pre-annotator
+{: #x9825820}

+A component that identifies mentions in text that match a specific set of words.
+By using domain-specific terminology to pre-annotate text, dictionary pre-annotators can accelerate a human annotator's ability to prepare a set of ground truth documents.

+### document set
+{: #x9825825}

+A collection of documents.
+Documents that are imported together become a document set.
+Annotated documents that are grouped together for training purposes are generated as document sets.

 ### domain
 {: #x2021210}